- Know the benefits of resistance exercise.

 The Five Categories of Strength are:

-- Relative strength: this is determined when looking at the body weight of the person in creation to the amount of resistance they can overcome.
+- Relative strength: this is determined when looking at the person’s body weight in creation to the amount of resistance they can overcome.
 The calculation is one-rep max weight divided by body weight equals force per unit of body weight.

-- Max strength: this is the ability for muscles and muscle groups to recruit and engage as many muscles as possible.
+- Max strength is the ability of muscles and muscle groups to recruit and engage as many muscles as possible.

-- Power: this is the combo of strength and speed, or the ability to generate max tension as fast as possible.
+- Power combines strength and speed, or the ability to generate max tension as quickly as possible.

-- Speed strength: this is the ability for a muscle or muscle groups to absorb and transmit forces quickly.
+- Speed strength is the ability of a muscle or muscle group to absorb and transmit forces quickly.